 - Access to knowledgeable tutors from any location

-- Opportunities to get involved in the organisation and develop leadership skills
+- Opportunities to develop leadership skills

 - A network of volunteers to connect with after school, especially if moving away from home